-Archaeological investigations before and during construction are helping to piece together strong evidence of the importance of the Kāpiti Coast to Maori as a trading route and source of kai (food).
+Archaeological investigations before and during construction have helped piece together strong evidence of the importance of the Kāpiti Coast to Māori as a trading route and source of kai (food).
 Huge middens (shell heaps) and cutting tools made of non-local materials are among the finds.
 Also, a giant totara log has been discovered in peat at the Peka Peka end of construction.
 It has been given back to local iwi to be carefully dried and carved.

 Wellington and Manawatu Railway bridge over Waikanae River.
 1845-1893 (Levin, William Hort)